SruthiKorembathe/CICDImplementation/Home.md

 You can give a commit message in the UI at the bottom of the page:<br/>
 ![image](https://github.com/binkley/wiki-docs/assets/186421/e6ec089f-cc8e-4ab6-843a-a2daeacf41fa)

-And you can always give a meaningful commit message when working locally!
+And you can always give a meaningful commit message when working locally with `git commit -m <your message>` (and then pushing your change).

 ## Adding images and screenshots